oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

   These subnets are used by the Oracle Clusterware private interconnect on the database instance.
 Specifying an overlapping subnet will cause the private interconnect to malfunction.
 This restriction applies to both the client subnet and the backup subnet.
 * `timestamp` - (Applicable when source=BACKUP_FROM_TIMESTAMP) The timestamp specified for the point-in-time clone of the source Autonomous Database.
 The timestamp must be in the past.
 * `use_latest_available_backup_time_stamp` - (Applicable when source=BACKUP_FROM_TIMESTAMP) Clone from latest available backup timestamp.
 * `vault_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure [vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts).
-This parameter and `secretId` are required for Customer Managed Keys.
 * `whitelisted_ips` - (Optional) (Updatable) The client IP access control list (ACL).
-This feature is available for [Autonomous Database Serverless] (https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html) and on Exadata Cloud@Customer.
+This feature is available for autonomous databases on [shared Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html) and on Exadata Cloud@Customer.
 Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.
-If `arePrimaryWhitelistedIpsUsed` is 'TRUE' then Autonomous Database uses this primary's IP access control list (ACL) for the disaster recovery peer called `standbywhitelistedips`.

   For Autonomous Database Serverless instances, this is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet or VCN OCID.
 Use a semicolon (;) as a deliminator between the VCN-specific subnets or IPs.
 Example: `["1.1.1.1","1.1.1.0/24","ocid1.vcn.oc1.sea.<unique_id>","ocid1.vcn.oc1.sea.<unique_id1>;1.1.1.1","ocid1.vcn.oc1.sea.<unique_id2>;1.1.0.0/16"]` For Exadata Cloud@Customer, this is an array of IP addresses or CIDR (Classless Inter-Domain Routing) notations.
 Example: `["1.1.1.1","1.1.1.0/24","1.1.2.25"]`